A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Background

 A foundation agent is typically an autonomous or semi-autonomous system that uses foundation models, such as LLMs, as its core decision modules, augmented with mechanisms for state estimation, action execution, and memory management.
 In this survey, we use the term \emph{foundation agent} to denote an AI agent whose core decision-making is driven by a general-purpose foundation model, including large language models, vision–language models, or learned world models.
-Core capabilities commonly include planning for task decomposition and decision making \citep{yao2022react,huang2024understanding}, tool use through external functions or models \citep{wu2025agentic,yuan2025easytool,lu2025toolsandbox}, multimodal perception \citep{liu2023visual,bai2025qwen2}, and memory that spans both short-term context and longer-term horizons \citep{lumer2025memtool,wang2025karma}.
+Core capabilities commonly include planning for task decomposition and decision-making \citep{yao2022react,huang2024understanding}, tool use through external functions or models \citep{wu2025agentic,yuan2025easytool,lu2025toolsandbox}, multimodal perception \citep{liu2023visual,bai2025qwen2}, and memory that spans both short-term context and longer-term horizons \citep{lumer2025memtool,wang2025karma}.
 Memory \citep{zhang2025survey,xiong2025memory} becomes especially important because context windows are limited and environments evolve over time; accordingly, many agents rely on external memory stores, coupled with summarization \citep{lu2025scaling}, reflection \citep{renze2024self}, or consolidation procedures that compress experience into reusable knowledge \citep{kang2025acon,yu2025memagent}.
-Multi-agent systems \citep{talebirad2023multi,wu2024autogen} extend this paradigm by assigning specialized roles and memories to multiple agents that communicate, coordinate \citep{lan2024training,estornell2024acc}.
+A growing line of work further frames foundation agents as self-evolving systems that improve from their own execution experience at deployment time, rather than solely through offline training \citep{gao2025survey}, and emerging benchmarks have begun to directly evaluate such experience-driven test-time learning over self-evolving memory \citep{wei2025evo}.
+Memory is the substrate that makes this self-evolution possible: without mechanisms to record, consolidate, and reuse experience, every episode leaves the agent unchanged, and long-horizon interaction degenerates into a sequence of isolated one-shot tasks.
+Multi-agent systems \citep{talebirad2023multi,wu2024autogen} extend this paradigm by assigning specialized roles and memories to multiple agents that communicate and coordinate \citep{lan2024training,estornell2024acc}.